 In his professional career Mr. Galimidi has handled a wide array of both complex litigation and transactional matters.
-In addition to acting as general counsel for a number of national and international enterprises, Mr. Galimidi also advises clients regarding domestic and foreign real estate transactions and has successfully represented both corporate clients and private individuals in all phases of litigation before State, Federal Courts as well as city and county commissions including when necessary assisting clients with media and crisis management teams.
-In providing comprehensive service to clients, Mr. Galimidi presents seminars on matters such as bad faith litigation and general maritime law.
-Prior to joining the Firm Mr. Galimidi represented a number of professional athletes in contract negotiations with various professional football leagues including the National Football League and the Canadian Football League.
+In addition to acting as general counsel for a number of national and international enterprises, Mr. Galimidi also advises clients regarding domestic and foreign real estate transactions and has successfully represented both corporate clients and private individuals in all phases of litigation before State, Federal Courts as well as city and county commissions.
+When necessary Mr. Galimidi assist clients with internal or external media and crisis management teams.

 Awards, Recognitions & Membership

 Travelers Insurance Company, as Subrogee of G. Robert Toney & Associates, Inc. d/b/a National Liquidators and Maritech Services, Inc., v.
 Commercial Cool –Temp Corp.
 Case No. 11-61748-CIV-DIMITROULEAS/SNOW

 Lead Trial Counsel in Federal Maritime action brought by Plaintiff Subrogee alleging several causes of action against commercial subcontractor for the loss of a vessel entrusted to the Subrogor by the United States Marshals Service.
 Final Judgment found in favor of the Defendant, Commercial Cool-Temp Corp., with separate Order awarding attorneys’ fees in favor of Defendant and against Plaintiff as sanctions for Plaintiff’s discovery violations.

 Great Lakes Reinsurance (UK) PLC v.
 Sunset Harbour Marina, Inc., et al., Case No. 1:10-cv-24469-KAM